LMNetworks/psick/README.md

         bin/puppet_setup.sh auto
         bin/setup.sh auto

 ### Setup a puppet master on a remote host

+Now you are going to work with a remote host.

+You have to push the control repo to a remote git server reachable from your host and hosts.
+The command `psick create` has initialized your local git repo, you have to push to git server.

+    git remote add origin git@git.organization.tld/git/controlrepo.git
+    git push --set-upstream origin production

 You can use the included fabric support to setup a new puppet master on a remote host.
-You need to have the control repo on a remote git server.

 First, you have to populate `hieradata/nodes/[remotefqdn].yaml` (remotefqdn is the fully qualified domain name of the remote host you are going to setup) in your local